gitextensions/GitExtensionsDoc/source/remote_feature.rst

 .. image:: /images/github_account_settings.png

 After telling github what public key to use to decrypt, you need to tell GitExtensions what private key to use to encrypt.
-Load the private key into the PuTTY authentication agent in Clone dialoge or by starting the PuTTY authentication agent and choose ``add key`` in the context menu in the system tray.
+Load the private key into the PuTTY authentication agent in Clone dialogue or by starting the PuTTY authentication agent and choose ``add key`` in the context menu in the system tray.

 GitExtensions can load the private keys automatically for you when communicating with a remote.
 You need to configure the private key for the remote.